 The Serenity Home Peel and Stick Carpet Tiles are stain resistant, fade resistant, mold resistant, mildew resistant, and moisture resistant.
-Muddy paws and pet accidents won’t stain, and the loop-pile fibers provide a durable, resilient surface, making these an optimal carpet choice for homes with pets.
+Muddy paws and pet accidents won’t stain, and the loop-pile fibers provide a durable, resilient surface, making these the best carpet for pets choice.

 Easy to install, these 12-by-12-inch carpet tiles come with a peel-off paper backing that allows the user to position the tile and press it firmly in place.
 Suitable for virtually any room, including home offices, basements, or even garage flooring, these carpet tiles feature looped polyester, and, unlike some carpet tiles, buyers can safely steam clean these.
 One order includes 12 tiles.